Exit problems for positive self-similar Markov processes with one-sided jumps: An application to a trailing stop-loss selling strategy

 It would for instance be interesting to see whether an optimal $r$ exists that maximizes this expectation, and if so, what that $r$ is.

-This and (more importantly) Questions~\ref{question:drawup},~\ref{question:csbp} and~\ref{question:downward} are left open to future research -- with the hope that the above general theory will go some way towards fostering further developments in this regard.
+This and (more importantly) Questions~\ref{question:drawup},~\ref{question:csbp} and~\ref{question:downward} are left open to future research -- with the hope that the above general theory will go some way towards fostering further developments in this area.